SebasRhoadsAvila/TimeSeries/PIX&CODITransactions/README.md

 ### Project Overview

 This project investigates whether CODI transactions in Mexico can be explained by an equivalent variable that explains PIX transactions in Brazil.
-The analysis aims to establish a relationship between mobile phone access and banking operations using different econometric models.
+The analysis aims to establish a relationship between mobile phone with internet access and banking operations using different econometric models.

 ### Brazil